If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 - 36% of phishing threats in 2024 involved deceptive links, based on 13 billion analysed emails

-1. Deepfakes & Voice Cloning
+1. Deepfakes and Voice Cloning

 In 2023, this happened to Mark Read, the CEO of the world’s biggest advertising firm, WPP.
-Threat actors deployed a voice clone of him in a fraudulent Microsoft Teams meeting, in addition to YouTube footage with other executives in a plot to access business data.
+Threat actors deployed a voice clone of him in a fraudulent Microsoft Teams meeting, in addition to YouTube footage with other executives, in a plot to access business data.

-This attack wasn’t successful, but it was when the CEO of the Euler Hermes Group was voice cloned in 2019 to convince a partner, a German energy agency to transfer £153,400 ($243,000) to a scammer.
+This attack wasn’t successful, but it was when the CEO of the Euler Hermes Group was voice cloned in 2019 to convince a partner, a German energy agency, to transfer £153,400 ($243,000) to a scammer.

-2. AI social engineering
+2. AI Social Engineering

 You’ve likely used AI in some capacity for your emails.
 Threat actors certainly do, relying on Large Language Models (LLMs) to generate grammatically flawless, contextually appropriate and personalised messages.